livecomsjournal/journal_information/website_text/manuscript_process.md

 Instead, LiveCoMS requires some license that allows LiveCoMS to distribute the articles freely consistent with Open Access requirements.
 We recommend that all submissions to LiveCoMS be released by the author under a Creative Commons By Attribution license version 4.0.

-### Policy on Prior Publication:
+### Policy on Prior Publication

 Documents should not have been submitted in the current form to another journal, or be simultaneously under consideration for publication another journal.
 Preprints (previous to the one submitted to LiveCoMS) do not count as prior publication.
 Documents that are major revisions of previously published articles are welcomed.
 However, authors should ensure that material they develop for the journal does not have rights reserved by other journals from such previous publication that impede release under open licenses.
 Some journals, for example, “Annual Reviews” let the authors retain rights for derivative works, which could be exercised in preparing a review to be published in LiveCoMS.